rishub-tamirisa/transformer-mlm/README.md

 - [modules](https://github.com/rishub-tamirisa/language-model-impl/tree/main/modules) contains the implementation of important Transformer encoder submodules, i.e. `MultiHeadAttention`.

 - [preprocess](https://github.com/rishub-tamirisa/language-model-impl/tree/main/preprocess) contains all functions for preparing masked language model training.
 This code also includes a function for retrieving data from HuggingFace.
-Although this may seem contradictory to the goal of this repository, implementing dataset preparation tasks for NLP like tokenization would add a ton of extra code.
+Implementing dataset preparation tasks for NLP like tokenization would add a ton of extra code.
 For this reason, I refer to HuggingFace for dataset retrieval and tokenization.
 See notes below for using your own data.

 ### Reproducibility